-Your I Email Address: What is your last name?
-What is your first name?
-What type of behavior is happening? (check all that apply) Emotional bullying behavior: spreading rumors, leaving people out, etc. Sexual bullying behavior: unwanted touching and/or comments about your body.
-Verbal bullying behavior: name calling, teasing, rude comments, insults, threats, or put downs.
-Physical bullying behavior: hitting, kicking, pushing, tripping others, stealing, etc. D1 e described what type of bulling behavior happened below. e the students involved in the bullying behavior.
-Nam Nam When e the students involved in the bullying behavior. n did it start?
+Your Email Address: Vhat is your last name?
+Vhat is your first name?
+What type of behavior is happening? (check all that apply) □ Cyber bullying behavior: texting, messaging, or posting hurtful words, etc. □ Emotional bullying behavior: spreading rumors, leaving people out, etc. □ Sexual bullying behavior: unwanted touching and/or comments about your body. □ Verbal bullying behavior: name calling, teasing, rude comments, insults, threats, or put downs. □ Physical bullying behavior: hitting, kicking, pushing, tripping others, stealing, etc. □ Other Please described what type of bulling behavior happened below.
+Name the students involved in the bullying behavior.
+Name the students involved in the bullying behavior.
+When did it start?
+Where is the problem happening?
+At school (specific locations)?
+Outside of school?
+Both?
+When did it start?